 Indicator 10.8.4.
-Damage to environmental values caused by the use of biological control agents is prevented and mitigated or repaired where damage occurs.
+Damage to environmental values and non-timber forest products caused by the use of biological control agents is prevented and mitigated or repaired where damage occurs.

-- a) Monitoring records, results and reports (including impacts on environmental values) such as Environmental Monitoring Report (EMR) or Environmental Compliance Audit (ECA) (for Sarawak), - b) Relevant records of measures taken to mitigate or repair damage, and

-2) Checks: Preventive measures and implementation of mitigation/repair activities.
+- 1) Documents: - a) Monitoring records, results and reports (including impacts on environmental values and NTFPs) such as Environmental Monitoring Report (EMR), Environmental Compliance Report (ECR) (for Sabah), or Environmental Compliance Audit (ECA) (for Sarawak), - b) Relevant records of measures taken to mitigate or repair damage, and - 2) Checks: Preventive measures and implementation of mitigation/repair activities.

-Criterion 10.9 The Organization shall assess risks and implement activities that reduce potential negative impacts from natural hazards proportionate to scale, intensity, and risk. (new)
+Criterion 10.9 The Organization shall assess risks and implement activities that reduce potential negative impacts from natural hazards proportionate to scale, intensity, and risk.